Netflix/PigPen/README-for-Pig-Users.md

         group,
         COUNT(all_tokens.token);

 The problem with the naming comes when we want to mock out the data in `grouped_tokens`.
-There's no way I can find to match the names that are present whem we are running the actual script.
+There's no way I can find to match the names that are present when we are running the actual script.

 And then we store the result:

     STORE token_counts INTO 'output.tsv';

 The takeaway from all of this is that names in Pig scripts tend to stretch across the script, making it very difficult to inject mock data without modifying the script.
 In addition to that, Pig forces you to name every command, which can be very tedious.
 To contrast, in PigPen you only have to define names where you want them.
-If you have a bunch of steps to compute data, you can easily thread them together using clojure threading macros ([->>](http://clojuredocs.org/clojure_core/clojure.core/-%3E%3E)).
+If you have a bunch of steps to compute data, you can easily thread them together using Clojure threading macros ([->>](http://clojuredocs.org/clojure_core/clojure.core/-%3E%3E)).
 The names within the data are entirely in your control, making them trivial to mock out without any changes to the script.

 ### Nil handling